Neural Stereo Video Compression with Hybrid Disparity Compensation: Conclusion and Future Work

 In this work, we proposed a neural stereo video compression framework that incorporates a novel hybrid disparity compensation strategy to effectively reduce cross-view redundancy.
 By integrating explicit structural priors with implicit disparity alignment, our method achieves a synergistic balance between efficiency and robustness.
 Extensive experiments demonstrate that our approach achieves state-of-the-art compression performance on both automotive driving and standard indoor stereo benchmarks, outperforming existing traditional and neural stereo video compression methods.
 Ablation studies further validate the effectiveness and efficiency of our proposed modules.
 Beyond stereo video, the proposed technique shows strong potential for multi-view applications, where specifically designed cross-view interaction orders enable effective exploitation of inter-view redundancies, representing a promising direction for future research.

-\begin{IEEEbiography}[{ }]{Shiyin Jiang} He received the B.E. degree in Communication Engineering from the University of Electronic Science and Technology of China, Chengdu, China, in 2024.
-He is currently pursuing the M.E. degree in Computer Technology at University of Electronic Science and Technology of China.
+\begin{IEEEbiography}[{ }]{Shiyin Jiang} received the B.E. degree in Communication Engineering from the University of Electronic Science and Technology of China, Chengdu, China, in 2024.
+He is currently pursuing the M.E. degree in Computer Technology at the University of Electronic Science and Technology of China.
 His research interests include image and video compression. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhenghao Chen} Dr. Zhenghao Chen is an Assistant Professor at the University of Newcastle, Australia.
+\begin{IEEEbiography}[{ }]{Zhenghao Chen} is an Assistant Professor at the University of Newcastle, Australia.
 He obtained his B.Eng.
 H1 and Ph.D. from the University of Sydney, in 2017 and 2022, respectively.
-Previously, he was a Research Engineer at TikTok, a Postdoctoral Research Fellow at the University of Sydney, and a Visiting Research Scientist at Disney Research.
-Dr. Chen's general research interests encompass Computer Vision and Machine Learning. \end{IEEEbiography}
+Previously, he was a Research Engineer at TikTok, a Postdoctoral Research Fellow at the University of Sydney, and a Visiting Research Scientist at Microsoft Research and Disney Research.
+Dr. Chen’s broad research interests lie in Generative AI. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Minghao Han} is currently pursuing the B.E. degree in Computer Science and Technology at the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
+\begin{IEEEbiography}[{ }]{Minghao Han} is currently pursuing the B.E. degree in Computer Science and Technology at the School of Computer Science and Engineering, the University of Electronic Science and Technology of China, Chengdu, China.
 His research interests include computer vision as well as image and video compression. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Shuhang Gu} received the B.E. degree from the School of Astronautics, Beihang University, China, in 2010, the M.E. degree from the Institute of Pattern Recognition and Artificial Intelligence, Huazhong University of Science and Technology, China, in 2013, and the Ph.D. degree from the Department of Computing, The Hong Kong Polytechnic University, in 2017.
 He was a PostDoc in the Computer Vision Laboratory, ETH Zurich.
 He is currently a professor with the Department of Computer Science and Engineer, University of Electronic Science and Technology of China.
 His research interests include image restoration and enhancement. \end{IEEEbiography}